-The scope of the rights set forth in § 7106(a) are broad and potentially apply to a wide range of workplace disputes.
+The rights set forth in § 7106(a) are broad and potentially apply to a wide range of workplace disputes.
 In addition, as discussed further below, they constrain what an arbitrator can do, unless he or she is enforcing a contract provision negotiated under subsection (b) or, for the rights set out in subsection (a)(2), he or she is enforcing an applicable law.

 To determine what the management rights in § 7106(a) encompass, parties and arbitrators should consider Authority decisions, including not only decisions that review arbitration awards, but other decisions (such as in negotiability and ULP cases) where the interpretation of § 7106(a) is at issue.
+Parties and arbitrators also should consult the Authority's Guide to Negotiability Under the Statute, which discusses each of the management rights individually.

-If an arbitrator's award affects a right under § 7106(a)(1), then the Authority will deny exceptions to the award only if the arbitrator enforced a contract provision that was negotiated pursuant to § 7106(b).
-E.g., U.S. EPA, 65 FLRA 113, 115 (2010) (Member Beck concurring as to result) (EPA).
-If an arbitrator's award affects a right under § 7106(a)(2), then the Authority will deny exceptions to the award only if the arbitrator enforced: (1) a contract provision that was negotiated pursuant to § 7106(b); or (2) an applicable law.
-E.g., id. at 115 n.7.
+If an arbitrator's award affects a right under $\frac{57106(a)(1)}{2}$, then the Authority will deny exceptions to the award only if the arbitrator enforced a contract provision that was negotiated pursuant to $\frac{57106(b)}{2}$.260 If an arbitrator's award affects a right under $\frac{57106(a)(2)}{2}$, then the Authority will deny exceptions to the award only if the arbitrator enforced: (1) a contract provision that was negotiated pursuant to $\frac{57106(b)}{2}$; or (2) an applicable law.261

-When an agency files an exception contending that an arbitration award is deficient as contrary to § 7106, the Authority first assesses whether the award affects the exercise of any management right cited by the excepting party.
-E.g., id. at 115.
-When there is no such effect, the Authority denies the exception.
-E.g., U.S. Dep't of Energy, Rocky Flat Field Office, Golden, Colo., 59 FLRA 159, 163 (2003) (Chairman Cabaniss concurring).
-When the award affects the exercise of a cited management right(s) under § 7106(a)(1), and is not based on a violation of a contract provision negotiated under § 7106(b), the Authority will set aside the award.
-E.g., EPA, 65 FLRA at 115.
-If the award affects the exercise of a cited management right under § 7106(a)(2) and is not based on a violation of either a contract provision negotiated under § 7106(b) or an applicable law, then the Authority will set aside the award.
-E.g., id.
+When an agency files an exception contending that an arbitration award is deficient as contrary to $\frac{\$7106}{100}$, the Authority first assesses whether the award affects the exercise of any management right cited by the excepting party.262 When there is no such effect, the Authority denies the exception.263 When the award affects the exercise of a cited management right(s) under § 7106(a)(1), and is not based on a violation of a contract provision negotiated under § 7106(b), the Authority will set aside the award.264 If the award affects the exercise of a cited management right under § 7106(a)(2) and is not based on a violation of either a contract provision negotiated under § 7106(b) or an applicable law, then the Authority will set aside the award.265 But where an agency files a management-rights exception to an arbitration award that enforces a contract provision, the agency has the burden to allege not only that the award affects a management right(s), but also that the relevant contract provision (as interpreted and applied by the arbitrator) does not fall within one of the exceptions set forth in § 7106(b).266 If the agency does not do so, then its exception fails as a matter of law.267